Frequently Asked Questions

 A Vulkan application compiles using the Vulkan header files.
 It links using the Vulkan loader library.
 No Vulkan-capable hardware or drivers are needed for compilation and linking.

-If you mix the use of Vulkan and OpenGL within an application, the debug and validation tools in the LunarG SDK give you information for the Vulkan API only.
+If you mix the use of Vulkan and OpenGL within an application, the debug and validation tools in the Vulkan SDK give you information for the Vulkan API only.

-LunarG is an independent software company sponsored by Valve to help build out the ecosystem for the Vulkan API.
-In that capacity, LunarG is a member of the Khronos Vulkan Working Group.
+LunarG is an independent software company sponsored by Valve and Google to help build out the ecosystem for the Vulkan API.
+LunarG is an associate member of Khronos and participates in multiple Khronos open standard working groups.

-The LunarG SDK provides the critical and canonical Vulkan API Loader and Validation Layers.
+The Vulkan SDK provides the critical and canonical Vulkan API Loader and Validation Layers.
 In addition, it provides sample code as examples, and other tools such as RenderDoc, vulkaninfo, vkVIA (Vulkan Installation Analyzer), the Layer Factory, Device Simulation layer, Assistant Layer, vkcube, vkconfig (allows a user to specify which layers will be loaded by Vulkan applications at runtime), vktrace/vkreplay, SPIR-V tools, VK_LAYER_LUNARG_monitor (FPS overlay), VK_LAYER_LUNARG_screenshot, and VK_LAYER_LUNARG_api_dump.

 If you are developing a Vulkan application and are having issues and you are not sure if the issues are in the Vulkan loader, or Vulkan validation layers, or other components within the SDK, you can submit it to LunarXchange.

 The engineers at LunarG will help triage the issue and determine if it is a loader or validation layer issue and work with the corresponding public GitHub project as needed to get it resolved.